 - bring up an application on another VM and test access to that host and port from the console from your app

-####on-premises resources#### If your cannot reach resources on-premises then the first thing you should check is if you can reach a resource in your VNET.
-If that is working then the next steps are pretty easy.
-From a VM in your VNET you need to try to reach the on-premises application.
+If your app cannot reach resources on-premises, then the first thing you should check is if you can reach a resource in your VNet.
+If that works, try to reach the on-premises application from a VM in the VNet.
 You can use telnet or a TCP ping utility.
-If your VM can't reach your on-premises resource then first make sure your Site to Site VPN connection is working.
-If it is working then check the same things noted earlier as well as the on-premises gateway configuration and status.
+If your VM can't reach your on-premises resource, then make sure your Site to Site VPN connection is working.
+If it is working, then check the same things noted earlier as well as the on-premises gateway configuration and status.

 - your routes are not configured with your point to site IP ranges in your on-premises gateway